 - Write and publish three books on osteoporosis and exercise.

-- Publish a number of streaming home workout videos on flexibility, balance, aerobics, and yoga.
+- Publish an extensive library of streaming home workout videos on flexibility, strength training, posture, balance, aerobics, and yoga — all designed for people concerned with osteoporosis and aging well.

 - Produce a 15 hour continuing education course for Physical Therapists and other health professionals on the prevention and treatment of osteoporosis.